augustos0204/nest-websocket-api/README.md

-# 🔌 NestJS WebSocket Room API
+# 🔌 RoomStream - API

 A robust and scalable WebSocket API built with **NestJS** and **Socket.IO** for creating and managing real-time chat rooms.
 Features prototype web interfaces for administration and testing functionalities.